Upgrade to the __tier_name__

 Position Player: Albert Pujols (St. Louis Cardinals)

-Albert Pujols, known as "The Machine," was one of the most dominant hitters of the 2000s.
-Playing primarily for the St. Louis Cardinals, Pujols hit 445 home runs, maintained a .334 batting average, and drove in 1,329 RBIs during the decade.
-He won three MVP awards (2005, 2008, and 2009) and consistently ranked among the league leaders in key offensive categories.
+Albert Pujols, "The Machine," was the most dominant hitter of the 2000s.
+With the St. Louis Cardinals he hit 445 home runs, batted .334, and drove in 1,329 RBIs during the decade, a home run threat in every at-bat.
+He won three MVP awards and a World Series in 2006, towering over the league average in nearly every category.

 Pitcher: Randy Johnson (Arizona Diamondbacks)

-Randy Johnson, known for his overpowering fastball and slider, pitched for the Arizona Diamondbacks.
-Johnson achieved 303 wins, a 3.29 ERA, and 4,875 strikeouts.
-His five Cy Young Awards and dominant presence on the mound make him one of the best pitchers of the 2000s.
+Randy Johnson, "The Big Unit" of the Arizona Diamondbacks, finished with 303 wins, a 3.29 ERA, and 4,875 strikeouts.
+Five Cy Young Awards make him one of the best pitchers of the 2000s.

 2010s